 Federal healthcare programs, including Medicare, impose strict and complicated requirements on billing for medical services.
 Errors in billing claims, whether intentional or unintentional, require the company to repay the incorrect amounts.
 Systemic deficiencies in the company’s billing procedures can lead to ongoing difficulties in obtaining payments under federal healthcare programs.
 The investor should ensure that the healthcare company has robust and compliant billing procedures and should extensively review the company’s billing procedures and any audits of those procedures.
 Similar to licensing requirements, the acquisition or other definitive agreement should include robust representations, warranties, and indemnification provisions to shift any financial risk related to billing errors or violations to the seller.

 A healthcare company that has been accepted as a Medicare provider may be required to notify the Centers for Medicare & Medicaid Services (“CMS”) of a change in ownership.
 Under CMS’s rules, the addition of a partner to a partnership or the merger of a corporation into another will trigger the change in ownership notification requirements.
 On the other hand, the transfer of corporate stock does not constitute a change of ownership.
 Also, the regulations do not specifically address changes in ownership of limited liability companies, but the same concepts should apply.
 The investor or acquirer should consider whether the form of the investment or acquisition will implicate requirements to notify CMS of a change in ownership and plan accordingly.

-Francis Massaro, the author of this blog, is a member of Firm’s Business & Corporate Law Group.
+Francis Massaro, the author of this blog, is a member of Firm’s Business & Transactions Law Group.